-ARTC does not cover any drug that is covered by Medicare Part D for members who receive Medicare benefits under Part A or Part B.
+Arkansas Total Care does not cover any drug that is covered by Medicare Part D for members who receive Medicare benefits under Part A or Part B.

-ARTC will cover a limited list of drugs that are excluded from all Part D plans.
-A list of products that can be covered for dual eligible members can be found on the Arkansas Medicaid website: https://arkansas.magellanrx.com/provider/docs/rxinfo/1927d.pdf
+Arkansas Total Care will cover a limited list of drugs that are excluded from all Part D plans.
+A list of products that can be covered for dual-eligible members can be found on the Arkansas Medicaid website at

+Arkansas.magellanrx.com/provider/docs/rxinfo/1927d.pdf.